mxmxmx/eurotrash/hard/BOM.md

 - 100R :         4x
 - 220R :         2x
 - 470R : 	 2x  [510R will do, too]
-- 510R :         10x [these values are not critical, you could just get a bunch 220R and use them wherever it says 500R]
+- 510R :         10x [these values are not critical, you could just get a bunch 220R or 470R and use them wherever it says 510R]
 - 1k :           4x
 - 10k :          4x
 - 20k :          2x